 - HPC option for roughing

 This strategy is designed specifically to program negative rib shapes.
-During Rib Machining, grooves to be milled are detected automatically and steep areas and floors are machined separately from each other.
-The CAM software selects a suitable rouging strategy based on the geometric situation in order to completely machine contiguous areas.
+During rib machining, grooves to be milled are automatically detected with steep areas and floors machined separately from each other.
+The CAM software selects a suitable roughing strategy based on the geometric situation in order to completely machine neighboring areas.
 The cycle supports conical and conically reinforced tools.

-This cycle generates HSC-optimised toolpaths for rest material machining.
-A prior roughing operation serves as the starting point.
-Rest material areas are calculated extremely quickly based on the stock and the minimum stock removal value defined by the user.
-An increased feedrate when leaving the stock guarantees efficient machining.
+This cycle generates HSC-optimized toolpaths for rest material machining.
+A prior roughing operation serves as the starting point and rest material areas are calculated extremely quickly based on the stock and the minimum stock removal value defined by the user.
+An increased feedrate based on remaining stock guarantees efficient machining.

-All 3D machining strategies can also be applied for multi-axis indexing with a fixed tool angle.
-During this process, the machining orientation is defined using the frame.
-Simple frame definition and management assist the user in programming machining operations with tilted fourth and fifth axes.
+All 3D machining strategies can also be applied to multi-axis indexing with a fixed tool angle.
+During this process, the orientation of machining is defined using a frame.
+Simple frame definition and management assist the user in programming operations with tilted fourth and fifth axes.
 With transformations in the NC programs, users can easily and conveniently create programs for multiple components clamped within a single plane or in a tombstone fixture, for instance.
-All traverse movements are checked for collisions and path-optimised.
+All traverse movements are checked for collisions and path-optimized.

 Benefits of 3D milling strategies

-- Simple and complex parts are machined highly efficiently
+- Simple and complex parts are machined with remarkable efficiency

 - Detailed simulation